 Specific information on current regulations and other details pertaining to parking can be obtained at the University Police Department, G-10 Campus Support Facility, 573-341-4303.
 The regulations may also be found at: http://police.mst.edu/parking/.

 Missouri S&T Parking: Rules in Capsule Form

 - All parking on campus requires either a purchased permit or payment at a meter.
 Decals (permit and registration stickers) must be affixed to the outside of the rear window or bumper on the driver’s side of the vehicle.
-Temporary tags shall be affixed to the inside rear window on the driver’s side of the vehicle or hung on rear-view mirror.
+Temporary tags will need to be hung on the rear-view mirror.

 - All vehicles shall be parked HEADING into the parking spaces.
 (Do not back into or pull through the space.)

 - A visitor is anyone OTHER THAN an employee, student or member of their family.

 - Regulations pertaining to area permits and metered parking are enforced YEAR ROUND from 7:30 a.m. to 4:30 p.m. except on Saturdays, Sundays and official university holidays.
 Other regulations are enforced at all times.

 - Permit and metered parking at Thomas Jefferson Residence Hall and the Multi-Purpose Building shall be enforced 24 hours a day 7 days a week.